-Our experts can help you with the secretarial formalities for appointment and removal of the director as per the company law.
+Our experts can assist you with the secretarial procedures for appointing and removing directors under company law.

 As per Companies Act, 2013, the administration does not have any right to reject the presented resignation of a director.